We are currently updating our course on Cybercrime Investigation for you.

 Cybercrime Investigation (Module 3)

 The learner should understand how to approach a "digital" crime scene: How should and can evidence be preserved without putting limitations on the investigation and criminal prosecution process?
-He/she will learn how to formulate useful initial hypotheses, which he/she will need for the subsequent investigation.
-He/she will be able to determine an appropriate scope for his/her investigation and define necessary measures and measures to be undertaken in collaboration with internal and external assisting parties.
+They will learn how to formulate useful initial hypotheses, which he/they will need for the subsequent investigation.
+They will be able to determine an appropriate scope for their investigation and define necessary measures and measures to be undertaken in collaboration with internal and external assisting parties.
 He/she will also learn about different investigative methods which differ from and complement those used in the course of a public prosecutor's investigation.

 More information about the module Cybercrime Investigation